Minuscule 500: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles) at the top of the pages.
-There is also a division according to the Ammonian Sections (in Mark 234 sections, the last in 16:9), (without references to the Eusebian Canons).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (234 in Mark, the last in 16:9), but there are no references to the Eusebian Canons.

-It contains the Epistula ad Carpianum, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), αναγνωσεις, and subscriptions at the end of each Gospel.
+It contains the Epistle to Carpian, the tables of contents (also known as κεφαλαια) before each Gospel, lectionary markings in the margin (for liturgical use), αναγνωσεις, and subscriptions at the end of each Gospel.

 It lacks the Eusebian tables but there is space for it.
-Synaxarion and Menologion, liturgical books with hagiographies, added by a later hand on paper.
+The Synaxarion and Menologion (liturgical books with hagiographies), were added by a later hand on paper.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{1}.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Hermann von Soden classified it to the textual family K^{1}.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament Manuscripts classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it belongs to the textual family K^{x} in Luke 20.
+According to the Claremont Profile Method (a specific analysis of textual data), it belongs to the textual family K^{x} in Luke 20.
 In Luke 1 and Luke 10 no profile was made because of illegible text.

 History

-It is dated by the INTF to the 13th-century.

-The manuscript was added to the list of New Testament manuscripts by Scrivener (587) and Gregory (500).
-It was examined by Bloomfield, Scrivener, and Gregory.
+The earliest history of the manuscript is unknown.
+It was added to the list of New Testament manuscripts by biblical scholar Frederick H. A. Scrivener as number 587, which was updated by biblical scholar Caspar René Gregory as 500.
+It was examined by scholars Samuel T. Bloomfield, Scrivener, and Gregory.
 Gregory saw it in 1883.

-It is currently housed at the British Library (Add MS 17982) in London.
+It is currently dated by the INTF to the 13th-century.
+It is presently housed at the British Library (shelf number Add MS 17982) in London.